 What’s Trending at Trakref – June 2020

 Our team of refrigerant geeks remain focused on creating innovative HVAC/R and refrigerant management solutions to reduce refrigerant leakage.
+Through this, we hope to increase environmental sustainability and decrease companies’ environmental footprint.

 Here’s a brief overview of what has been trending at Trakref over the past few months.